bih/nexmo-developer/_tutorials/call-phone-from-app.md

 ---
 title: Call phone from app
 products: stitch
-description: Call a phone from an app.
-This is the simple version.
+description: "Call a phone from an app.
+This is the simple version."
 languages:
     - Node
 ---